project-mirrors/forgejo-helm/README.md

 Forgejo v9 is now EOL.

 ClusterIP is now emtpy instead of `None` for http and ssh service.
+Unsupported api versions for `Ingress` and `PodDisruptionBudget` are removed.

 ### To v10